Grace's Guide To British Industrial History

 of Atlas Works, Otley, Yorkshire.
 Telephone: Otley 2275.
 Cables: "Wharfedale Otley".
 London Office: Dawson, Payne and Lockett, Saint Bride's House, Salisbury Square, EC4.

-By 1921 the company was part of Dawson, Payne and Elliott
+The company became Dawson, Payne and Elliott

 1947 Listed Exhibitor - British Industries Fair.
 Manufacturers of Automatic Feeders, Guillotines, Letterpress Machinery, Lithographic Machinery.
 (Olympia, Ground Floor, Stand No. B.1469) [2]